cetic/tsimulus-ms/README.md

 # Tsimulus-ms with Docker

 You can also retrieve the Docker image which contains the Tsimulus microservice.
+The Docker image has been created with a Dockerfile.

 * Pull the Docker image
 ```